RexJaeschke/user-documentation/guides/hack/08-shapes/01-intro.md

 The names of all fields in a given shape definition must be distinct and have the same form.

+**Re int literal usage, re-run my original test, as back then, I couldn't get the compiler to accept these**

 The following example shows how class constants can be used: